 The Miele Triflex HX1 features an extra-wide 28cm electrobrush to help you cover more ground but in less time.
 The smart brush will automatically adapt to whatever type of floor you’re vacuuming, with various height adjustments to offer a more even and thorough clean.

 60-minute run time

-Another standout feature of Miele’s Triflex HX1 is its flexible charging function.
-Depending on your chosen configuration (i.e. stick or handheld), you can opt to charge the appliance either with the power unit in the upper position or lower position.
+Another standout feature of Miele’s Triflex HX1 vacuum is its flexible charging function.
+Depending on your chosen configuration (i.e. stick or handheld), you can opt to charge the appliance with the power unit in the upper position or lower position.
 You also have the added option to plug the charging cable directly into the battery or charge the battery externally.
 No power outlets, no problems.

 Picture credits: Miele Australia.